kitsonk/kitsonkelly.com/content/posts/a-year-in-deno-land/index.md

 Ben is awesome, he knows a hell of a lot more than I do about programming, and he never talks down to me when I put forward some infantile code that he reviews.
-Luca has great energy, and is very bright, we don't always agree, but again, his ability to iterate on a problem usually ends up in a better place.
+Luca has great energy, and is very bright.
+We don't always agree, but again, his ability to iterate on a problem usually ends up in a better place.
 Bartek is awesome, while appears to be somewhat contrarian at times, he also loves to collaborate and iterate on a problem.
 Yoshia-san is a quiet giant, he